 You'll need to read all the notes with the claim form.
 Most people don't manage to get it right first time and this delays things.
 That's why we offer to help with claims!

-If you have claimed Income Support (IS), Income Based Job Seekers Allowance (JSA IB) or Employment and Support Allowance (ESA) - you may already have filled in Council Tax Benefit and Housing Benefit forms with your application for those benefits.
+If you have claimed Income Support (IS), Income Based Job Seekers Allowance (JSA IB) or Employment and Support Allowance (ESA) - you may already have filled in Housing Benefit forms with your application for those benefits.

-If you have made a telephone claim for Pension Credit - you will probably also have made a claim for housing benefit and council tax benefit at the same time.
+If you have made a telephone claim for Pension Credit - you will probably also have made a claim for housing benefit at the same time.
 They will pass the details to the council in that case.